reinhartmeg/AprilTag-Distance-Calculator/README.md

 ## Usage

-The program was designed to assit in the movement of a [Franka Emika Panda Robot](https://www.franka.de/technology).
+The program was designed to assist in the movement of a [Franka Emika Panda Robot](https://www.franka.de/technology).
 By attaching an AprilTag in a known location from the base, or the reference tag, the goal is to manually input the distance to the true base the robot recognizes.
-From here, the Panda can predict the distance to the end effector relative to its surroundings and objects attatched to AprilTags.
+From here, the Panda can predict the distance to the end effector relative to its surroundings and objects attached to AprilTags.

 Franka Emika in Lab        |  RealSense AprilTag Demo :-------------------------:|:-------------------------:
 ![](panda.jpg)             |  ![](realsensesize.jpg)

+In terms of accuracy, it tends to be within a centimeter or less and outputs in meters.

 ## Future Improvements

-True use of depth with pointcloud and other features unquie to RealSense would be the logical next step.
-Since the library has been implimented in this version, it should be relatively striaght forward to use the API to sync seperate pipeline streams into the program.
+True use of depth with point cloud and other features unique to RealSense would be the logical next step.
+Since the library has been implemented in this version, it should be relatively straight forward to use the API to sync separate pipeline streams into the program.
 It could be aligned to perform checks relative to the RGB camera used to detect the AprilTags.
-Yaw, pitch, and roll are also calculated in this program while not printed since they're still relative to the camera.
-It could be used to identify more specific translation in spcae besides the X, Y, and Z coordinates.
+Yaw, pitch, and roll are also calculated in this program while not printed since they are still relative to the camera.
+It could be used to identify more specific translation in space besides the X, Y, and Z coordinates.